 That said, there are a lot of different financial blogs, covering a whole wide world of different opinions and approaches to money.
 Did you know that there are people out there who write about retiring in their 30s?
 Making hundreds of thousands of dollars through a blog?
 Living in a tiny house?

 Let’s be clear, none of those are things I am doing or want to do or want to write about – but that’s exactly why you should read more than one finance blog!
 It’s a great way to get exposed to people who not only do money totally differently, but who are – gasp shock awe – willing to talk about it with total strangers.

 What can I say, we’re a weird bunch.

-To build your own list of must-reads, check out this list of my faves, and then head over to the Rockstar Finance directory to sort through over 1,000 blogs by just about any filters you can think of.
+To build your own list of must-reads, check out the Rockstar Finance directory to sort through over 1,000 blogs by just about any filters you can think of.

 Money blog soulmates, here you come.

 Track your spending.

 Oh, you thought maybe I’d give up my eternal mission to make everyone track their spending to learn where their money is going?